The foliated Lefschetz hyperplane theorem: Proof of Theorem .

 We claim that the neighborhood $U=\{x\in M\,|\, ||s_k(x)||<\nu\}$ of the submanifold $W_k$ does not intersect $\Sigma^\cF(f_k)$.
 Assume that $p\in U$.
 By the $\nu$--transversality along $\cF$ of the section $s_k$, there is a unitary vector field $v\in T_p\cF$ such that $|| \nabla_v s_k(p)|| \geq \nu$.
 By asymptotic holomorphicity, for $k$ large, we have that the unitary vector field $Jv \in T_p \cF$ satisfies $|| \nabla_{Jv} s_k(p) - i \nabla_{v} s_k(p)|| =O(k^{-1/2})$.
 Therefore, the map $\nabla^{\cF} s_k(p)$ is surjective.
-We conclude that $p \not \in \Sigma^\cF(f_k)$. \\ \end{proof}
+We conclude that $p \not \in \Sigma^\cF(f_k)$. \end{proof}

 \begin{lemma} Let $F$, a leaf of $\cF$, be fixed.
-After a perturbation of the sequence $s_k$, preserving transversality to zero and approximately holomorphicity, it can be assumed that: \begin{enumerate} \item the restrictions of the $f_k$ to $F$ are Morse functions. \item $\Sigma^\cF(f_k)$ is a finite union of disjoint circles in general position with respect to $\cF$, and the tangency points are turning points. \end{enumerate}
+After a perturbation of the sequence $s_k$, preserving transversality to zero and approximately holomorphicity, it can be assumed that: \begin{enumerate} \item the restrictions of the $f_k$ to $F$ are Morse functions. \item $\Sigma^\cF(f_k)$ is a finite union of disjoint circles in general position with respect to $\cF$.
+Their tangency points are turning points, i.e., birth-death type singularities for the restriction of $f_k$ to the corresponding leaf. \end{enumerate}

-\end{lemma} \begin{proof} According to \cite{FW86}, after an arbitrarily small $C^r$ perturbation, $r\geq 2$, the set of tangential critical points $\Sigma^\cF(f_k)$ can be assumed to fit into a 1-dimensional manifold, such that all but a finite number of its points $c_1,\dots,c_d$ are non-degenerate critical points for the restriction of $f_k$ to the corresponding leaf.
-These turning points are the points where $\Sigma^\cF(f_k)$ fails to be transverse to $\cF$ and they are birth-death type singularities for the restriction of $f_k$ to the leaf.
-The property which will be relevant for us is the following: the turning point is a quadratic critical point for the restriction of a local transverse coordinate to $\Sigma^\cF(f_k)$, so in a small foliated chart a plaque not containing the turning point intersects $\Sigma^\cF(f_k)$ either in the empty set or in two tangential critical points.
+\end{lemma} \begin{proof} According to \cite{FW86}, after an arbitrarily small $C^r$ perturbation, $r\geq 2$, the set of tangential critical points $\Sigma^\cF(f_k)$ can be assumed to fit into a 1-dimensional manifold that is transverse to $\cF$ everywhere but at the finite collection of turning points $c_1,\dots,c_d$.
+Every other point is a non--degenerate critical point for the restriction of $f_k$ to the corresponding leaf.
+The turning points satisfy the following relevant property: in a small foliated chart, a plaque not containing the turning point intersects $\Sigma^\cF(f_k)$ either in the empty set or in two tangential critical points.

-To prove assertion (2) in the Lemma one can as well suppose that none of the $c_1,\dots,c_d$ belong to the fixed leaf $F$: in \cite{FW86} a explicit model for displacing the birth--death points to a different leaf is described, using a $C^r$ perturbation.
-Therefore, we guarantee that $(f_k)_{\mid F}$ is a Morse function.
+Assertion (1) in the Lemma follows by showing that none of the $c_1,\dots,c_d$ belong to the fixed leaf $F$: if any of them do, a $C^r$--small isotopy, transverse to $\cF$ at the turning point, can be used to move it to a nearby leaf.
+This is described in detail in \cite{FW86}.

 These $C^r$ perturbations of $f_k$ can be taken to be the result of a $C^r$ perturbation of $s_k$.
 Indeed, let $\varepsilon_k$ be a $C^r$ perturbation of $f_k$.
 The function $\varepsilon_k$ can be assumed to be identically zero away from an arbitrary small neighborhood of $\Sigma^\cF(f_k)$ so, by lemma \ref{lem:neigh}, the following expression is well defined: